Freud, Fraud and the Delusion of Experience. Part 1

 It is wry that the words Freud and fraud should be so similar.
 I am not going to expend much time or effort here, nor anywhere else for that matter, on discussing Freud’s fancifully groundless notions.
 Ideas can be even more dangerous than drugs and sadly his ideas have done, and are still doing, a deal of harm to a great many people.

 and the French analytical school’s scandalous current regressive views and treatment of autism

 One of the few reasons it is worth commenting about Freud at all is because the story of Freud’s ideas, imaginative notions, fabrications (they were all of these) constitutes an object lesson in understanding how such pseudo-scientific pontificating has been, and still is, so influential among supposedly educated people.
-The reasons for that have important lessons for science and education, especially since medicine is still beset with third-rate thinking and poor methodology (1, 2).
+The reasons for that have important lessons for science and education, especially since medicine is still beset with third-rate thinking and poor methodology [1, 2].

 I got into trouble during my training for staunchly maintaining my view that Freud was unscientific and for my description of the man’s writings as “the biggest intellectual confidence trick of the century”.

 Readers may imagine that quite a few of my colleagues ridiculed me for that view (thereby exhibiting the thinking error of “that many clever people cannot be wrong”: the answer to which is, “look at history, they are wrong most of the time”).
-I was therefore heartened and amused when later I found similar scathing sentiments dismissing Freud in an essay by the famous Nobel prize-winning scientist Sir Peter Medawar (3):
+I was therefore heartened and amused when later I found similar scathing sentiments dismissing Freud in an essay by the famous Nobel prize-winning scientist Sir Peter Medawar :